Seams – How to Sew a Plain and Open Seam

 Seams - How to Sew a Plain and Open Seam

 Pin along the edges to hold them in place as you sew.
-You can pin two ways, either sideways to sew over the pins or straight with the ball ends facing you to pull them out as you sew.
+You can pin two ways, sideways to sew over the pins or straight with the ball ends facing you to pull them out as you sew.

 Seams - How to Sew a Plain and Open Seam